misiektoja/instagram_monitor/docs/quick-start.md

 instagram_monitor -u <your_insta_user> <target_insta_user>
 ```

-The browser import saves an Instaloader session.
-Keep using the same `-u` username during monitoring.
-Container users must reuse the same named session volume and mount Firefox for the one-time import as shown under [Container Operation](usage.md#container-operation).
+The import converts the browser login into a saved Instaloader session.
+The value passed to `-u` must be the username of that logged-in account.
+Container users must use the same `instagram_monitor_session` Docker volume for the import and later monitoring runs.
+The complete import command is under [Container Operation](usage.md#container-operation).

 Launch the [Web Dashboard](view-modes.md#web-dashboard-mode) with a target or as an empty control panel: